 How does the Crystal Twist feel when thrusting?

 “Wait… grab on to it.”
 He tried to thrust without twisting.
 “Now let go.”
 He pulled the Crystal Twist straight out while my vagina relaxed.
 “THAT’S. SO.
 CRAZY!’

-Verdict on the Crystal Delights Twist
+My verdict on the Crystal Delights Twist

-If you love g-spot dildos, glass, and ripples, definitely consider getting this toy.
+If you love G-spot dildos, glass, and ripples, definitely consider getting this toy.
 Everything else about the Crystal Twist, though, screams “sensual luxe” and is well worth the $115 price tag.
 Crystal Delights is a company that produces lasting, quality toys that users will enjoy for decades down the road.

-Would not recommend it to people who:
+I would not recommend the Crystal Delights Crystal Twist to people who: